AndreyTretyak/DuplicateFileFinder/README.md

 ### III.
 Performance optimization

-#### 1. Redundant comparator call's, for example hash comparation for two files meanless, would be better to call explicit comparation directly.
+#### 1. Redundant comparator call's
+Hash comparation for two files meanless, would be better to call explicit comparation directly.

 #### 2. There are not always need in complete hash calculation.
 Hash comparator can be splited into couple parts like calculation of first 100 Mb, next 1GB and rest part of file.